Hotel Mont Parnes: Casino operation

 In 1969, it was decided to operate a casino on the hotel premises - until then, casinos in Greece had only operated in Corfu and Rhodes.
 The operation of the casino was undertaken by the Cypriot businessman Frixos Dimitriou.

 The casino was inaugurated in February 1971.
 A new building was constructed for its needs.
 In 1972, an aerial tramway was built by the Swiss company Haberger, which bypassed the curves of the road that went up to the hotel.
 This aerial tram would be later known as the Parnitha Funitel.
 The Mont Parnes hotel ceased operation in 1974, and only the casino continued to operate.

 Reportedly, the first decade was the most successful period of the casino's existence.
 In 1984, the building passed into the possession of the Greek National Tourism Organization.
 In late 1980s, it was still considered one of the largest Casinos in Europe.

 The structure was damaged by the 1999 Athens earthquake.
 The earthquake caused cracks in the building, the northwest wing deviated from the vertical, and the nightclub collapsed.
 The damage from the earthquake was compounded by theft and the abandonment of the hotel.

 In 2001, a tender was held for the privatization of the complex.
 The call for interest was made in August 2001 and by December of the same year two proposals had been submitted, from the joint ventures "Casino Attica" and "Hyatt-Hellenic Technodomiki".

 The auction took place in May 2002 and the consortium Hyatt-Hellenic Technodomiki won the bid, with a price of 92.1 million euros.
 The tender was awarded in August 2002 to Hyatt-Hellenic Technodomiki, with a final cost of 120 million euros.
 The sales contract was ratified in Parliament in March 2003 for 49% of the casino and its management.
 The "Casino Attica" consortium filed an unsuccessful lawsuit against the tender.

 In 2003–04, the hotel's renovation began, and in 2005 the old cable car station was demolished and replaced with a new one, and there were plans to replace the building with a new one.
 These plans faced resistance and protests over preserving the historical building.

 In 2008, three of the hotel's facades were deemed to be protected by the Central Council of Modern Monuments of the Ministry of Culture.
 But in 2010, it was deemed that the building needed to be demolished, as it was in verge of collapse.
 It was determined that a new complex was to be built in its place, which would follow the design cues of the original.

 The attempt to move the casino to Maroussi was blocked the Greek High Court in January 2021, but laws involved the transfer were changed by a Greek Parliament vote, allowing the transfer to proceed.

+In July 2025, Regency Entertainment, which operates Hotel Mont Parnes and several venues in Thessaloniki, was granted a licence by the Hellenic Gaming Commission to operate online casinos in Greece in partnership with SkillOnNet.